kriszyp/lmdb-js/README.md

 * `example3-multiple-transactions.js` - shows how LMDB will behave if you operate with multiple transactions
 * `example4-cursors.js` - shows how to work with cursors on a basic database
 * `example5-dupsort.js` - shows how to use a `dupSort` database with cursors
+* `example6-asyncio.js` - shows how to use the fastest (but also most dangerous) way for async IO
+* `example7-largedb.js` - shows how to work with an insanely large database

 Advanced examples: